 Please allow 2-3 weeks for preliminary review.
 JELL will attempt to honor requests for expedited review if sufficient notice is given.

-Prospective authors may submit manuscripts to JELL via email in Microsoft Word or comparable format, or by mail in hardcopy.
-Manuscripts submitted by mail will not be returned.Articles Editor
+Prospective authors may submit manuscripts to JELL via email in Microsoft Word (or comparable format) or by mail in hard copy.Articles Editor